-The first step in securing me for your event is to determine my tentative availability by checking my Availability.
+The first step in securing me for your event is to determine my tentative availability by checking my Events Calendar.
 If your date appears available, please contact me via e-mail at email@example.com or by phone at (304)579-8745 to confirm my availability and provide basic event details (date, location, tentative start/end times, approximate number of guests, etc.).

 We'll definitely need to talk -- either in-person or via phone -- early in the process.
 I stress to couples to NEVER book a DJ/Master of Ceremonies without first actually talking with that person.
 Voice, personality, enthusiasm, and sense of planning/organization are all critical to the success of any wedding DJ/MC, and way too important to be left to chance on your Big Day!